Course overview

 - Description

 The Doctor of Pharmacy is a one year full time course for Australian registered pharmacists.
 This one year course provides the opportunity for registered pharmacists to upgrade their existing qualifications to a Doctor of Pharmacy.
-This course will prepare pharmacists to undertake extended roles as they will be credentialled in medication management reviews, aged care pharmacy, prescribing and they will be diabetes educators.
+Registered pharmacists will be diabetes educators and credentialled to deliver medication management reviews, aged care onsite pharmacy, prescribing and vaccination after completing this course.

 - Course title